jmicmoore/react-redux-simple-bootstrap/README.md

             };
             ```

-1. Test Hotloading on the Browser
+1. Test Hotloading on the Browser.
     * Reload your changes
         ```
         npm run bundle